 Regular, real-time feedback shortens drug development timelines

 SRAs are keenly aware of the need for expedited development of drugs for neglected tropical diseases and malaria.
-In 2012, under its Food and Drug Administration Safety and Innovation Act,2 the FDA started the newest of four expedited review and development mechanisms for drug development:3 Breakthrough Therapy Designation.4 MMV/GlaxoSmithKline (GSK) received this designation in 2013 for tafenoquine.
-Consequently, we have had a number of consultations with the FDA during the phase IIb and III studies for tafenoquine and expect that the application will undergo an expedited review.
+Under the FDA's Food and Drug Administration Safety and Innovation Act,2 Breakthrough Therapy Designation and Priority Review are two of four expedited review and development mechanisms used today.3 After several consultations with the FDA, tafenoquine (the first new drug for prevention of malaria relapse in several decades) was granted both of these before being approved in 2018.
 The benefit of regular, real-time feedback translates to shorter drug development timelines which ultimately, for patients, means earlier access to lifesaving therapies.

 EMA’s Article 58 procedure